busraoguzoglu/PMC-Health-RAG/README.md

 - Pregnancy complications and prenatal care
 - Reproductive cancers (ovarian, cervical)

-First PoC will focus on: Menstrual health (e.g., Endometriosis)
+First PoC will focus on: TBD